zhuangwang93/Cupcake/README.md

 ### Standard benchmarks
 Real examples are provided under the [examples](examples) folder.
 We provide two kinds of benchmarks for the evaluation.
 The models include ResNet50 and ResNet101 on CIFAR10 and ImageNet.

-For CIFAR10/CIFAR100 benchmark, the model and dataset could be download automatically.
-There is no additional operation for CIFAR10/CIFAR100.
+For CIFAR10 benchmark, the model and dataset could be downloaded automatically.
+There is no additional operation for CIFAR10.

 For ImageNet benchmark, you need to download the ImageNet dataset for the evaluation.